fish-shell/fish-shell/sphinx_doc_src/index.rst

 - @cursor_key{&larr;,Left} and @cursor_key{&rarr;,Right} extend the selection backward/forward by one character.

-- @key{b} and @key{w} extend the selection backward/forward by one word.
+- :kbd:`b` and :kbd:`w` extend the selection backward/forward by one word.

-- @key{d} and @key{x} move the selection to the `killring <#killring>`_ and enter `command mode <#vi-mode-command>`_.
+- :kbd:`d` and :kbd:`x` move the selection to the `killring <#killring>`_ and enter `command mode <#vi-mode-command>`_.

-- @key{Escape} and @key{Control,C} enter `command mode <#vi-mode-command>`_.
+- :kbd:`Escape` and :kbd:`Control+C` enter `command mode <#vi-mode-command>`_.

 .. _killring:

 Copy and paste (Kill Ring)
 --------------------------

 ``fish`` uses an Emacs style kill ring for copy and paste functionality.
-Use @key{Control,K} to cut from the current cursor position to the end of the line.
+Use :kbd:`Control+K` to cut from the current cursor position to the end of the line.
 The string that is cut (a.k.a. killed) is inserted into a linked list of kills, called the kill ring.
-To paste the latest value from the kill ring use @key{Control,Y}.
-After pasting, use @key{Alt,Y} to rotate to the previous kill.
+To paste the latest value from the kill ring use :kbd:`Control+Y`.
+After pasting, use :kbd:`Alt+Y` to rotate to the previous kill.

-Copy and paste from outside are also supported, both via the @key{Control,X} / @key{Control,V} bindings and via the terminal's paste function, for which fish enables "Bracketed Paste Mode".
+Copy and paste from outside are also supported, both via the :kbd:`Control+X` / :kbd:`Control+V` bindings and via the terminal's paste function, for which fish enables "Bracketed Paste Mode".
 When pasting inside single quotes, pasted single quotes and backslashes are automatically escaped so that the result can be used as a single token simply by closing the quote after.

 .. _history-search: